 In order to mitigate the air pollutants generated from burning coal, provide a better indoor environment, and improve sanitation to needy rural communities, this Household Biogas project aims to maximize the usage of animal manure and turn it into a cleaner, more convenient, fully renewable and less costly cooking fuel.
 By installing a biogas digester (a closed structure that captures waste and the gas waste emits) with an inlet pipe directly connected to the animal barns, the households can sweep the manure directly into the digester without any further contact.
 Both the odor of the degrading manure and the risk of infections are greatly reduced, as it is stored in the septic tank of the digester.

 Biogas is generated in the digester and delivered to the gas cooker through a rubber hose.
 As long as there is gas in the digester, it can easily be extracted and is available within seconds.
 Without this project, households would need to keep sufficient stock of coal and wood.
 The biogas generated from the digester is constantly available and does not need to be stored, nor purchased so long as the families keep pigs.
 Furthermore, the gas cookers can simply be switched on and off—there is no waste—the design is incredibly efficient.
 The project can even result in more efficient cooking times as there is no longer a need to wait for fires to reach full heat.

-The Sichuan PoA improves the lives of 395,435 families, reduces nearly 340,000 tons of coal reduced annually, and has reduced global emissions by more than 2,179,495 metric tonnes of CO2 equivalent (tCO2e)with this number consistently increasing on a daily basis as long as we keep the project running!
+The Sichuan PoA improves the lives of 395,435 families, reduces nearly 340,000 tons of coal reduced annually, and has reduced global emissions by more than 2,179,495 metric tonnes of CO2 equivalent (tCO2e) since inception, with this number consistently increasing on a daily basis as long as we keep the project running!

 “Our home is now free of smoke, flies and smells.
 It is also much more convenient for me to manage our family business while taking care of the cooking.
 With more pigs we would even be able to use the biogas for lighting and heat water for the shower.”